 ALCC strongly champions the activism of social justice warriors (SJWs).
 In our view, their nascent class consciousness makes them ideal prospects to become libertarian communists and Antifa.
 SJWs should, therefore, be both praised and guided to synthesize their praxis with libertarian Marxist theory.
 They must not be condemned and dismissed, as is now all–too common on the faux left.
 A non–SJW libertarian communist is an oxymoron or a contradiction in terms.
 Left–libertarianism must supplant the entire intersectional capitalist world–system.
 Opposing: LGBTQQIAA/GSD/SGD rights or anti–heterosexism, feminism, Black Lives Matter, anti–racism, anti–ethnicism, Occupy, anti–nativism, anti–ableism (anti–disablism in British Commonwealth English), and so on is inconsistent with a communism of genuine liberty.

 Obviously, not all SJWs are Leftists.
 The majority of these activists, though I am only speculating, would most likely be left–wing (left of center) and position themselves as progressives, liberals, social democrats, or reform–minded democratic socialists.
-With whichever tendency one chooses to identify, should any Leftist claimant attack any liberation or social justice movements of oppressed peoples, she or he is not, by our definition, on the Left.
+With whichever tendency one chooses to identify, should any claimant to Leftism attack liberation or social justice movements of oppressed persons, she or he is not, by our definition, on the Left.
 Indeed, one of the oddest behaviors I have seen on discussion forums by alleged Leftists is the mimicking of right–wing anti–feminism.
 As itemized in my partial list, feminism is hardly a unified movement.
 Even so, Leftists do not malign feminists.
-We are not implying that all feminist types on that list are Leftist.
+We are not suggesting that all feminist types on the list are Leftist.
 Some are, while others, most likely, are not.
 All are feasible candidates.

 At least in part, ALCC uses the term SJW as a tactic for disruption.
 We are thoroughly mindful that, among many self–defined Leftists, the abbreviation has acquired a negative undertone.
 In our view, such an outlook on SJWs is misguided.
 By intentionally utilizing the label in this essay and in our work, we are consciously challenging people to confront their own prejudices.
 Our ultimate hope is that individuals will reconsider their appraisals of SJWs.
 By alienating a segment of the population which decidedly has the potential to become libertarian communists, we are, in effect, shooting ourselves in the foot.
 Knowingly or not, such estrangements can, in the long run, damage our cause.
 We would prefer to welcome and embrace SJWs as possible comrades in libertarian communism than to disrespect them with biased slurs.